Was jeff dahmer archbishop Weakland's Convenient Distraction?

 Jeff Dahmer: The Perfect Psychological Anchor

-The fake news story about Jeff Dahmer didn’t just shock people…it recalibrated their moral compass.
+The “serial killer” story about Jeff Dahmer didn’t just shock people…it recalibrated their moral compass.
 By flooding the airwaves with the most cartoonishly evil behavior imaginable, it made every other form of predation look like a lesser offense by comparison.
 Including, conveniently, the kind of abuse Weakland’s priests were being accused of.
 Here’s how the trick worked in practice:

 Creating an Extreme Reference Point